Accessing edaravone in your country - the new FDA approved drug for ALS

 The company then worked through several clinical trials in Japan to explore its treatment for ALS given its properties as a free radical scavenger.

-Edaravone is an antioxidant and a free-radical scavenger which works to remove oxygen-containing molecules, which builds up in people with ALS.
-In a clinical experiment, edaravone administration significantly reduced plasma markers of tissue oxidative damage.
+Edaravone is an antioxidant and a free-radical scavenger which works to remove oxygen-containing molecules, which builds up in people with ALS3.
+In a clinical experiment, edaravone administration significantly reduced plasma markers of tissue oxidative damage4.
 This antioxidant approach is thought to provide neuroprotective support to the nervous system, potentially slowing down disease progression or limiting additional damage altogether.

 As it is the case with every medicine, the effect of edaravone, although on average superior to placebo, was not the same for all patients.
 The distribution of change in ALSFRS-R scores from baseline to Week 24 can be found on the Radicava prescribing information page.